imsoumya18/shipstation_review_scrape/README.md

 4. Then, it will ask for the name of the file you want to modify.
 Just type name only with extension (e.g. **2032442-FDBackup.xlsx**) if it's in the same folder.
 Otherwise give the full path.
 5. Now, a chrome page will open up and it will open the login page.
 Enter your Shipstation **username** and **password** and click **Login**.
 6. Now, it will be automatically logged in in a few seconds.
 In this time come back to your code.
 There it will say to click ENTER after **page has completely loaded**.
 Remember, **the loading wheel must have vanished and the list of all records must be loaded and then only you have to hit ENTER**.
 7. Now, it will do the rest automatically.
-You will get an excel file named in the format **GLOBEGISTICS 12-20-2020 - INVOICE 2037471** for the above given example.
+You will get an excel file in the same folder named in the format **GLOBEGISTICS 12-20-2020 - INVOICE 2037471** for the above given example.

 ***Precautions:***
 8. Before running the script login to your Shipstation account and make sure **Show Sidebar** is enabled.
 Otherwise code will fail.